kratzert/kratzert.github.io/_posts/2016/2016-02-12-understanding-the-gradient-flow-through-the-batch-normalization-layer.markdown

   return out, cache
 ```

-Note that for the excercise of the cs231n class we had to do a little more (calculate running mean and variance as well as implement different forward pass for trainings mode and test mode) but for the explenation of the backwardpass this piece of code will work.
+Note that for the exercise of the cs231n class we had to do a little more (calculate running mean and variance as well as implement different forward pass for trainings mode and test mode) but for the explanation of the backwardpass this piece of code will work.
 In the cache variable we store some stuff that we need for the computing of the backwardpass, as you will see now!

 ## The power of Chain Rule for backpropagation

-For all who kept on reading until now (congratualations!!), we are close to arrive at the backward pass of the BatchNorm-Layer.
+For all who kept on reading until now (congratulations!!), we are close to arrive at the backward pass of the BatchNorm-Layer.
 To fully understand the channeling of the gradient backwards through the BatchNorm-Layer you should have some basic understanding of what the [Chain rule](https://en.wikipedia.org/wiki/Chain_rule) is.
-As a little refresh follows one figure that examplifies the use of chain rule for the backward pass in computational graphs.
+As a little refresh follows one figure that exemplifies the use of chain rule for the backward pass in computational graphs.

 <div class="fig figcenter fighighlight">
   <img src="/images/bn_backpass/chainrule_example.PNG">
   <div class="figcaption"><br>The forwardpass on the left in calculates `z` as a function `f(x,y)` using the input variables `x` and `y` (This could literally be any function, examples are shown in the BatchNorm-Graph above).
 The right side of the figures shows the backwardpass.
-Recieving `dL/dz`, the gradient of the loss function with respect to `z` from above, the gradients of `x` and `y` on the loss function can be calculate by applying the chain rule, as shown in the figure.<br>
+Receiving `dL/dz`, the gradient of the loss function with respect to `z` from above, the gradients of `x` and `y` on the loss function can be calculate by applying the chain rule, as shown in the figure.<br>
   </div>
 </div>